-\begin{proposition}[\cite{BasakGupta, Walkup}] If $K$ is a normal $3$-pseudomanifold with $g_2(K)\leq 9$ and $K$ has no singular vertices then $K$ is a $3$-sphere and is obtained from some boundary complex of $4$-simplices by a sequence of operations connected sum, bistellar $1$-move, edge contraction and edge expansion. \end{proposition}
+\begin{proposition}[\cite{BasakGupta, Walkup}] If $K$ is a triangulated $3$-manifold with $g_2(K)\leq 9$, then $K$ is a triangulated $3$-sphere, and is obtained from some boundary complexes of $4$-simplices by a sequence of operations of types connected sums, bistellar $1$-moves, edge contractions, and edge expansions. \end{proposition}

-Another enumerative tool in the combinatorial topology is the $h$-vector $(h_0,h_1,\dots,h_{d+1})$ of a simplicial complex where each $h_i$ is a linear functional of $f$-vectors defined in the following way: